 Once that’s cleared up, I start settling into an office, with a view of—you guessed it—big buildings.
 After a 10-minute ogle-fest, I get to work.
 Can’t say too much here except other people stopped by to see me so my big-wig status is restored.

 Now, it’s lunch time.
 I’d be hiding crucial details if I didn’t tell you that I spent 20 minutes on Google Maps trying to find something near the office worthy of my attendance.
 Well, I didn’t find anything that said “you have to come here.”
 So I settled on Au Bon Pain across the street from the office.

 On my way across the street, I decide that I’m not here to be safe and lame so I scrap that idea.
+(That’s sort of exactly what not to do in New York, right?)
 No offense, ABP, but I have those in DC, so I need to find something different.
 I settle on The Mill.
 It was literally right across the street.
 And, man, did I get lucky.

 I got this awesome chicken sandwich, which I took back to the office and snarfed down while gazing at the big buildings.
 After a couple conference calls, some more Google searches for tonight’s activities, and more in-person meetings, I’m ready to leave for the day.

 I race back to the hotel, change, and head out.
 I’m going to find some things to do in Times Square to tie up my 48 hours in New York City!
 I go a route that takes me into the Rockefeller Center area.